hibazinga/dataCracker/README.md

-5. Dimension Reduction for user-keyword matrix **Explanation: For each user, we only utilize his top 5 keywords.
+5.Dimension Reduction for user-keyword matrix **Explanation: For each user, we only utilize his top 5 keywords.
 Get the union of the keywords, and construct a user-keyword matrix K in the output file. if user i has keyword j, K(i, j)= weight; otherwise, K(i, j) = 0.

 *Input file:		user_key_word_1.txt	--	user_key_word_13.txt
 *Output file:	user_key_word_1.csv	--	user_key_word_13.csv

-6. Construction for user-user matrix
+6.Construction for user-user matrix
 **Explanation: construct the user action matrixes S based on the actions (follow, at, comment, retweet) of each user.

 S(i, j) = 10*Follow + 2*Nat + 0.2*Ncomment + 1*Nretweet